dejmedus/Good-Day/README.md

 ## Good Day
-### Custom habit trackers to embed Notion
+### Create custom habit trackers

-Good Day was built in a weekend for [Major League Hacking's](https://mlh.io) EduHacks.
+A tool to create habit trackers that can be used as is, or linked into notes, to remind its users to stay determined and make progress their goals!
+Good Day was built in a weekend for [Major League Hacking's](https://mlh.io) EduHacks Hackathon.

 ### Built with